 Enjoy the initial excitement with your partner and avoid committing to any of your girlfriends until you are both in a place to pragmatically choose your combined bridal party.

 It is wise to start planning your day on your own as an engaged couple: You will then be able to determine the below elements of your day at a leisurely pace before letting others get involved:

 Choose your bridesmaids when you have set the date

 If you are planning a wedding within a short-timescale it may be best not to delay with asking bridesmaids to ensure they are free for your day, but if you are planning to get married in over a year, it might be wise to hold off for a few months to see that your relationships remain the same and gauge who will really make your day that bit extra special.

-Your wedding planning and day should ultimately be about you as a couple and organising bridesmaid dress shopping, introducing your girls, planning makeup and hairdressers, and sorting logistics for the day can be exhausting.
+Planning your special day should be about you as a couple and organising bridesmaid dress shopping, introducing your girls, planning makeup and hairdressers, and sorting logistics for the day can be exhausting.
 It is very wise to limit the number of bridesmaids you choose: The more you have, the harder it will be to plan and cater to everyone's tastes and needs.
-Limiting numbers will also ensure your on the day preparations are relaxed and that your stylists have enough time to focus on your bridal look.
+Limiting numbers will also ensure that 'on the day preparations' are relaxed and that your stylists have enough time to focus on your bridal look.

-The internet is filled with extravagant ways to ask people that use gimmicks to shield the simple, beautiful gesture.
+The internet is filled with extravagant ways to ask people but these shield the simple, beautiful gesture.